 The example above shows how the cylinder bands are set very low.
 The result of this is that the valves/regulators are pushed forwards of the armpits and forced downwards.
 As the valves are pushed down, then naturally the tail of the tank will pivot upwards.

 The diver has to endure a cluttered front torso and, evidently, feels it necessary to physically restrain his wayward tanks using his hands for support.

 The above photo is a very extreme example of ‘tank forwards trim‘.
 In this case the root cause is a grossly incorrect fitted BCD – you can see the waistbelt is right up under the ribcage, rather than low down on the hips where it should be.

 Obviously, this makes the cylinder attachment point much, much too high.
 The diver can’t raise the cylinder band any higher, or it’d be above the fulcrum/balance-point of the tank and trim would be utterly impossible.

 The cylinder is pushing a clear foot beyond the armpit of the diver.
 It’s forced down by the armpit and that tilts the bottom of the cylinder high above the diver.
 This would not feel very nice to dive.

-You can imagine if the waistbelt were 12″ lower on the torso, then then the whole cylinder would be pulled backwards by a corresponding distance… and the problem would largely solved.
+You can imagine if the waistbelt were 12″ lower on the torso, then the whole cylinder would be pulled backwards by a corresponding distance… and the problem would largely be solved.

 If you find yourself in this sort of ludicrous pose during a sidemount dive, then you may well be suffering from ‘tank forwards trim’;